top of page

 A financial statement and proper financial disclosure are key elements to a successful support and property claim.
 Don’t get caught with a poorly drafted financial statement or by lack of proper guidance on how to properly analyze one.
 Your property and support claims depend on expert analysis and input.

-For more information contact Gottlieb Law Firm located in the Greater Toronto Area,
+For more information contact Gottlieb Family Law located in the Greater Toronto Area,

 GOTTLIEB-LAW-FIRM-CONTACT-US.jpg